An editorial · Boca Raton, FL

 Five things about reverse mortgages that are quietly different now.

 Roughly 40% of U.S. mortgages currently carry interest rates below 4%, locked in during the 2020–2022 cycle.
-The traditional reverse mortgage required paying off any existing mortgage in full.
-The new second-lien structure (HomeSafe Second, launched in 2023; HomeSafe Second LOC, April 2026) sits behind your existing low-rate mortgage.
-Your 2.75% loan stays in place, untouched, and the reverse mortgage adds zero monthly payment behind it.
+A traditional first-lien reverse mortgage requires paying off any existing mortgage in full.
+The newer proprietary second-lien structure (Finance of America's HomeSafe Second, launched in 2023; HomeSafe Second LOC, April 2026) sits behind an existing low-rate mortgage, where state law allows.
+Eligible borrowers can keep their existing first mortgage in place, and the second-lien reverse mortgage adds no new required monthly principal-and-interest payment behind it — while the borrower remains responsible for the existing first-mortgage payment, property taxes, homeowner's insurance, HOA/condo dues, flood insurance where required, and home maintenance.
+Availability varies by state, lender, and product.

 4. The big upfront federal insurance fee is no longer required on private products.